Geometric convergence bounds for Markov chains in Wasserstein distance based on generalized drift and contraction conditions: Examples

-where $g:\X \to \X$, and $\{Z_n\}_{n=0}^{\infty}$ is a sequence of iid random vectors with mean zero and identity covariance matrix.
+where $g:\X \to \X$, and $(Z_n)_{n=0}^{\infty}$ is a sequence of iid standard normal random variables.
 See \cite{douc2004practical} (and the references therein) for an in-depth discussion of the convergence properties of this family of Markov chains.
-In this section, we compare the numerical bounds resulting from applications of Corollary~\ref{cor:geometric} and Theorem~\ref{thm:main} to a particular member of the family.
+In this subsection, we compare the numerical bounds resulting from applications of Corollary~\ref{cor:geometric} and Theorem~\ref{thm:main} to a particular member of the family.